 In October 2015, the process for getting and closing on a home mortgage changed, as a result of the Dodd-Frank Act passed by Congress.
 Most of the challenges of the new process impact mortgage lenders and closing attorneys.
 But, it also affects home buyers when it comes to the approval process and the timing of closings.
 It is more important than ever to talk to a Lender and get a full loan approval early in the process.
 It is also wise to work with a local, hands-on lender; rather than a Big Bank, or other large national lender, where you'll just be a "file in a pile."
 You want a Lender that really cares about your needs and can respond quickly to last-minute surprises.

 Talk To a Lender Before You Start To See Homes:

 It is never too early to talk to a Lender about your plans and options.

-If you are looking at higher-end homes, the sellers and their listing agents are likely to require an approval letter or proof-of-funds (for cash sales) before a showing can even be scheduled.
+If you are looking at higher-end homes, the sellers and their listing agent are likely to require an approval letter, or proof-of-funds (for cash sales), before a showing can even be scheduled.

 Plan to officially select which Lender you are going to use on or before the day you make an accepted offer.

-You can use any Lender licensed in North Carolina and agents are never compensated for recommending Lenders, but we do know which ones provide the best customer service and have the most stress-free, on-time closings.
+You can use any Lender licensed in North Carolina, and real estate agents are never compensated for recommending Lenders, but I do know which ones provide the best customer service and have the most stress-free, on-time closings.

 Click HERE to Apply Online!

-Each will gladly answer all your mortgage questions and explain all of your options; Conventional, FHA, VA, USDA, and all other funding choices.
+She will gladly answer all your mortgage questions and explain all of your loan options: Conventional, FHA, VA, USDA, and all other funding choices.